-Instant dishes and ingredients
+Instant plant-based meat dishes and vegetarian ingredients

-How to conquer China’s Vegetarian heart?
+How to conquer China’s Vegetarian market?

 China has multiple markets

 Although the interest in vegetarianism is growing, its progress is not that quick and does not affect the whole country.
 The big cities definitely represent an interesting market for this type of product.
 The inhabitants in big cities have more wealth and are less worried about day-to-day life; allowing them to care more for their health or the environment.
-Plus, with the news status it acquires and the marketing around it, many of the vegan products are more expensive than “normal” ones.
+Plus, with the news status it acquires and the marketing around it, many vegan products are more expensive than “normal” ones.

-Find distributors for your vegetarian products
+Find distributors for your plant-based products

 Offer home delivery

 In China, home delivery is highly developed.
 Everywhere in the streets, you can see the scooters of the deliverymen of “Eleme”, “Meituan” and many others.
-Takeout is an important part of life, you order your coffee, your groceries, and your diner.
+Takeout is an important part of life, people order everything from coffee, and groceries to dinners.
 It is not that restaurants are dying out, but they exist to offer a different experience.

 Work on your E-Reputation